BenLee8602/ramiel/docs/core.md

 - `void renderFrame()` renders the scene. the rendered frame can be retrieved from the scene's camera

-- `bool addPhysicsObject(PhysicsObject* physicsObject)` adds a physics object to the scene's physics object list
+- `bool addDynamicObject(Dynamics* dynamicObject)` adds a dynamic object to the scene's dynamic object list
-- `bool removePhysicsObject(PhysicsObject* physicsObject)` removes a physics object from the scene's physics object list
+- `bool removeDynamicObject(Dynamics* dynamicObject)` removes a physics object from the scene's dynamic object list

 - `bool addCollider(Collider* collider)` adds a collider to the scene's collider list
 - `bool removeCollider(Collider* collider)` removes a collider from the scene's collider list